vespian/certcheck/README.md

 ### Maintenance

 In order to not to let the "$repo_tmpdir/repository" repository grow endlessly a 'git gc' command should be executed once a day by i.e. a cronjob.
-It should repack all the packs and remove dangling objects.
+It will repack all the packs and remove dangling objects.
-Please see the doc/USAGE.md file for details.

 ## Contributing